The capacity and “backhaul structure” of a mesh benefit from a root or relay nodes having multiple downlink radios.

 the mesh tree with each branch using a different type of antenna to support

 specific range/coverage (see below).
-Since each radio uses a separate 802.11a channel, the full 22 Mbps of TCP/IP throughput of each
+Since each radio uses a separate 802.11a channel, the full TCP/IP throughput of each